We Made This Life

 Know Your Oil

-A glass bottle of olive oil, two tomatoes, a garlic bulb, and sprigs of fresh rosemary on a white surface with a light background.
+A glass bottle of cooking olive oil, two tomatoes, a bulb of garlic, and sprigs of rosemary are arranged on a white surface.

 Pixabay